You are here

 - Dates should be listed somewhere in the body of each entry.
 Be consistent with where and how you list the dates.
 Dates should not be listed on a margin.
 The dates should include only months and years, or just years.

 - For each entry, briefly describe what you did in the position.
-Use skills statements to describe your experiences by beginning all lines with action verbs and using outcome/results statements with numbers, quantities and details to emphasize skills, accomplishments and knowledge.
-Tailor the description of your experiences to fit the job duties, responsibilities, and qualifications listed in the internship or job posting.
-Example: "Trained, supervised and evaluated 10 employees" rather than "responsible for supervising employees."
+Describe your experiences by beginning all lines with action verbs and using outcome/ results statements with numbers, quantities and details to emphasize skills, accomplishments and knowledge.
+Tailor the description of your experiences to fit the job duties, responsibilities and qualifications listed in the internship or job posting.
+Example: “Trained, supervised and evaluated 10 employees” rather than “responsible for supervising employees.”

 - Your descriptions may be formatted using bullets or paragraphs; choose one format and use it for all of your entries.